Skip to content

 Gymnastics and Tumbling Session 4

 *Note: Session 4 open only to students previously enrolled in Sessions 1, 2 or 3.
-Session 4: March 11 - May 10, 2024 Classes offered Monday - Friday Gymnastics is a sport that requires balance, strength, flexibility, agility, coordination and endurance.
+Session 4: March 9 - May 8, 2026 Classes offered Monday - Friday Gymnastics is a sport that requires balance, strength, flexibility, agility, coordination and endurance.
 The skills and movements required in gymnastics contribute to the development of all muscle groups.
 Movement Education gives students an understanding of anatomy combined with effort and spatial awareness.
 The accomplishments of their goals/skills promotes self confidence in a fun learning environment.
 Safety is always a top priority when teaching skill progression.
 Gymnastics classes include instruction on the balance beam, uneven bars, floor, vault and parallel bars.
 Classes are for boys and girls.
 Tumbling classes specializes in perfecting floor skills.
 At least one year of gymnastics classes is required unless approved by instructor.
 All classes are one hour with the option to take more than once a week.
-Following registration, Instructor will place each student in appropriate class based on age and ability.
+Following registration, the instructor will place each student in appropriate class based on age and ability.

 • Playball

-• rowensphotography (flickr) (CC BY 2.0)
+• Tim Reckmann (flickr) (CC BY 2.0)

 • Taekwondo

 Taekwondo is translated into “the way of the hands and feet” and is designed to enhance balance, agility, and flexibility.
 Courtesy, respect, perseverance, self-control, and positive thinking are the foundations for achieving success in martial arts training.
 Master Flemmings is a 6th degree black belt, and he has additional martial arts instruction in Karate, Mudukwan, Hapkido, Jujitsu, Krav Maga (Israeli Self Defense) and Hwa Rang Do.
 Placement in the class will be determined at time of registration.
 Uniforms must be worn.
 Uniforms can be obtained through online purchase using the vendor of your choice.
 A three-piece, white set with a V-neck top, pants, and belt is recommended.
 Belt testing is available through the instructor.
-Please note that no spectators are allowed in the building during class sessions. *To view pricing options, use drop down box and click on each option to view.
-Class can be paid monthly or yearly.
+Please note that no spectators are allowed in the building during class sessions.

-Marco Verch Professional Photographer (flickr) (CC BY 2.0)
+• Marco Verch Professional Photographer (flickr) (CC BY 2.0)

 Tennis